 Raymond took over the running of the studio from his father.
-The Museum has greatly benefitted from the work of many tireless volunteers over more than five decades – Raymond’s photography, like that of fellow photographer Geoffrey Willey, has provided valued documentation of the Museum’s own history.
+The Museum has greatly benefitted from the work of many tireless volunteers over the course of six decades.
+Raymond’s photography, like that of fellow photographer Geoffrey Willey, has provided valued documentation of the Museum’s own history.

 Today, the studio is the perfect place for family fun – with Edwardian clothing for you to dress up in and take your own snaps against the original backdrop, part of your day out in North Yorkshire.